MicrosoftDocs/memdocs/memdocs/intune/protect/epm-policies.md

 ## Get started with EPM policies

-EPM uses two policy types that you configure to manage how a file elevation request is handled.
+Endpoint Privilege Management uses two policy types that you configure to manage how a file elevation request is handled.
 Together, the policies configure the behavior for file elevations when standard users request to *run with administrative privileges*.

+Before you can create Endpoint Privilege Management policies, you must license EPM in your tenant as an Intune add-on.
+For licensing information, see [Use Intune Suite add-on capabilities](../fundamentals/add-ons.md).

 ### About Windows elevation settings policy